-- Hotels in Seattle If you arrive early of leave late from Seattle
+- Hotels in Seattle If you arrive early or leave late from Seattle

 Our group is meeting at a rental car facility by 3 pm.
-We load our gear in our van and go to our simple hotel in the middle of the Mount Baker Wilderness.
+We load our gear in our van and go to our Winthrop, WA hotel at the edge of the mountain wilderness.

 We will check-in in our rooms and have the first dinner together.

 Night in hotel

 We will drive through North Cascade National Park this morning to get to our trailhead.
 We will hike one of the most picturesque mountain trails — (the Park Butte trail).